-- when the RENAULT card battery is drained, flat battery, etc. - use of devices using the same frequency as the card; - vehicle located in a high electromagnetic radiation zone.
+- when the RENAULT card battery is drained, flat battery, etc. - use of devices using the same frequency as the card; - if the vehicle is located in a zone of high electromagnetic radiation;

 Access to key 5

 Press button 6 and pull on key 5 then release the button.